Getting to the “Right Minimum” in a Minimum Viable Product

-“Yes, it is a hockey-stick trajectory and no, it isn’t limited to hypergrowth startups.
+“Yes, it is a hockey-stick trajectory, and no, it isn’t limited to hypergrowth startups.
 All early businesses grow this way.
 Think of it like this.
-All businesses, even Facebook and Amazon, started with just 1 customer.
+All businesses, even Facebook and Amazon, started with just one customer.
 They then doubled to 2, then 4, then 8… which is close enough to one 10X.
-Most businesses will go on to acquire 100 customers, and some 1,000 customers or more.
-Right there you have three 10X jumps.”
+Most businesses will acquire 100 customers and some 1,000 customers or more.
+Right there, you have three 10X jumps.”

-Steve jumps in: “So the only difference between, say Facebook and my company is that they 10x more times?”
+Steve jumps in: “So the only difference between Facebook and my company is that they 10x more times?”

 “Bingo.
 Facebook 10X’ed nine times in 8 years.
 That’s how they got to a billion users.”